Colloquium Series, Salon Series, Speaker’s Series, and Special Projects

 A presentation by Mike Rich, Chief Product Officer and Chief Operating Officer, Interactive One, who will discuss his current position and prior experiences working in digital media.
 Location: University Hall, Room 1030.

 Mike Rich joined Interactive One in July 2010 as Chief Product & Operating Officer, a role focused on driving the direction and strategy for Interactive One’s network of sites and brands.
 Additionally, he collaborates to help lead a differentiated multi-platform digital offering across radio, video and mobile, in partnership with Interactive One’s parent company, Radio One.
 Mr. Rich comes to Interactive One from AOL, where as SVP and GM of AOL Entertainment, he oversaw interactive product strategy, management, marketing, editorial, audience development and syndication for AOL’s flagship properties, including AOL Music.
 Under his leadership, AOL Music grew to be the #1 music destination and maintained this status from 2007 to 2009.
 Additionally, Rich was responsible for AOL BlackVoices, Moviefone, AOL Radio, AOL Latino, and AOL Studios, which produced original high quality video content for AOL’s suite of sites.
 Mr. Rich was honored by Hollywood Reporter as part of their 2009 Digital Power 50 list of executives leading the digital media industry.
-Register here.
+Register for Leaders in the Digital Media Industry here.

 Colloquium Series, Salon Series, Speakers’ Series,